mode-collaboration/mode-collaboration.github.io/README.md

 If you want to add or update your profile, you have two options:

 - Visit https://mode-demo.github.io/profile-submission.html and fill in all the required information.
 Your profile will be added soon.
-- Alternatively, fork this repository and create a new folder with your name (e.g., `Hamza-Hanif`).
+- Alternatively, fork this repository and create a new folder with your name (e.g., `Hamza-Hanif`) in `content/authors` .
 Inside that folder, add two things:
-  - Your profile information in an `_index.md` file
+  - Your profile information in an `_index.md` file  , for a existing template have a look at `content/authors/Hamza-Hanif/_index.md`.
   - Your profile picture, renamed as `avatar.jpg`, `avatar.jpeg`, or `avatar.png`
+- Role rank are as follows: Principal Investigator/Professor (1) , Affiliated Researcher (2), PhD Candidate (3) , Collaborator(4) and M.Sc/B.Sc students(5)

   Then push your changes and create a PR/MR. Hamza or Pietro will merge it.